Court is held every Tuesday, excluding the 1st Tuesday of the month, beginning at 5:00 PM.

 Cases charging the commission of a traffic infraction within the town limits are filed in the Town of Washington Justice Court.
-Information regarding how to proceed with a traffic ticket may be found on the back of the ticket issued to the motorist.
+Information regarding how to proceed with a traffic ticket may be found on the ticket issued to the motorist.
 If the motorist responds by pleading not guilty, the Court Clerk will schedule a hearing.
 The Court conducts non-jury or bench trials for violations, offenses and vehicle and traffic cases.
 If the motorist pleads guilty by mail, a fine letter will be issued that instructs the defendant on procedure and amount of payment.
-Under certain circumstances, a defendant may be found guilty and be issued a sentence which may include attendance to the Alive at 25 program or may be sentenced to attend a defensive driving program which can be taken in class or online.
+Under certain circumstances, a defendant may be found guilty and be issued a sentence that may include attendance to the Alive at 25 Program or may be sentenced to attend a defensive driving program that can be taken in class or online.

 SMALL CLAIMS COURT